New York State Division of Homeland Security & Emergency Services

 Dam Safety Preparedness

-In New York State, there are approximately 400 high-hazard (Class C) and nearly 800 moderate-hazard (Class B) dams that pose a threat to jurisdictions in the event of a dam failure.
+In New York State, there are approximately 400 high-hazard (Class C) and nearly 700 moderate-hazard (Class B) dams that pose a threat to jurisdictions in the event of a dam failure.
 Approximately 70 of the high-hazard dams produce hydroelectric power and are regulated by the Federal Energy Regulatory Commission (FERC).
-The U.S. Army Corps of Engineers (USACE) own and operate five dams throughout the State, which are subject to regulations exclusive to USACE dams.
-Until recently, the remaining high-hazard and moderate-hazard dams in New York State have not been held to the same emergency planning requirements as those of the FERC and/or USACE.
+The U.S. Army Corps of Engineers (USACE) own, operate and maintain five dams in the State, which are subject to regulations exclusive to USACE dams.
+The remaining high-hazard and moderate-hazard dams in New York State have not been held to the same emergency planning requirements as those of the FERC and/or USACE until 2009.

-The New York State Department of Environmental Conservation (NYSDEC) promulgated new regulations requiring the development of Emergency Action Plans (EAPs) for all class C and Class B dams in New York State.
+At that time, the New York State Department of Environmental Conservation (NYS DEC) promulgated regulations requiring the development of Emergency Action Plans (EAPs) for all Class C and Class B dams in New York State.
 The emergency planning requirements mirror those of the FERC and require dam owner/operators to work with local/county government in developing and maintaining EAP(s).
 The scope of the newly-required EAPs is consistent with other regulatory requirements and is limited to "on-site" actions taken by the owner/operator to mitigate potential dam failure and promptly notify "off-site" officials.

-The New York State Office of Emergency Management (NYSOEM) recently partnered with NYSDEC to deliver regional workshops on dam safety preparedness.
-The workshops were open to all dam owner/operators and local response agencies.
-More workshops are being considered.
+In August 2010, the New York State Office of Emergency Management (NYS OEM) partnered with NYS DEC to deliver regional workshops on dam safety preparedness.
 The workshops provided valuable information into dam safety preparedness and regulations and included the following resources and links:

 - Planning staff from the NYSOEM delivered a presentation on developing a Dam Safety annex to the local CEMP.